What is Tequila?

 The origins of Tequila date back to 250-300 AD when Aztec Indians first fermented the juice of Agave plants to make ceremonial wines.
 This original wine was called ‘pulque’ and was made by fermenting the sap (aguamiel – honey water) from the heart of the Agave.
 The yeasts used originally were naturally found in the air and produced a wine of 8-12% abv.
 In 1519, the Spanish conquered Mexico and brought the technology of distillation with them, which they had learned from the Moors.
 Within ten years of being in Mexico, they had probably started to make the first rough Agave spirits known as Mezcal or Mescal wine.
 Over the following years, the techniques were improved and modernized with new laws governing the production and labeling of Tequila to protect the national spirit of Mexico.

 Mescal is the name for any spirit made from the Agave plant.
 There are over 200 different types of Agave in Mexico.
 Only one specific type is allowed if it is to be called Tequila – Agave tequilana Weber azul (the Blue Agave).
 The Agave is a member of the lily (Amaryllis) family, although it is often mistaken for a cactus.
 Mezcal can use any type of Agave from wild to farmed varieties.
-Bacanora must use the Agave yaquiana and be made in Sonora in the north of Mexico.
+Bacanora must use the Agave Yaquina and be made in Sonora in the north of Mexico.
 Sotol must use the Agave dasylirion wheeleri and is made in the northern states of Chihuahua and Durango.
-Tequila must be made in clearly defined and specific areas – the entire state of Jalisco and areas in the states of Guanajuanto, Michoacan, Nayarit and Tamaulipas.
+Tequila must be made in clearly defined and specific areas – the entire state of Jalisco and areas in the states of Guanajuato, Michoacan, Nayarit and Tamaulipas.

 Each distillery that adheres to production regulations is given a NOM number (Norma Oficial Mexicana de Calidad).
 The regulatory body known as ‘The Consejo Regulador del Tequila’ awards this NOM.
-It was established in 1978 and is made up of Agave growers, Tequila producers and representatives of federal government.
+It was established in 1978 and is made up of Agave growers, Tequila producers and representatives of the federal government.
 All brands of 100% blue Agave Tequila will have a NOM on the label.
 It is not a guarantee of quality, only of authenticity.

 Blue Agave is grown in orchards called potreros, campos de agave or huertas and are planted in long rows like grapevines.
 The Blue Agave takes between eight and twelve years to reach maturity.
 Between the third and sixth year of growth, shoots (mecuates or hijuleos) are removed from the ‘mother’ plant to propagate new plants.
 At maturity, a tall flower stalk begins to grow from the middle of the Agave.
 This growth is cut off, which forces the sap to remain in the heart of the plant (or the piña).
 This piña then swells to an un-natural size ripening ready for harvest.
 Most ripe piñas weigh between 70 and 200lb at the time of harvest, although some specimens have been recorded as heavy as 400lb.
 At harvesting (jima), the long, sharp, spiky leaves (pencas) are removed (barbeo) by the harvesters (jimadores) using long handled knives (coas).
 This exposes the piña, which looks a lot like a giant pineapple and one can tell it is mature and ready when red, bloodlike spots start to appear on the pina.